 Homework problems will be assigned throughout the semester.
 They are designed to facilitate student's understanding of the course material and its application to real world situations.
-The T.A. will post homework problems on the web page after each lecture.
-The student is to submit his/her typed homework on time to the T.A.
-Homework will be considered late after T.A. has posted the solution on the web page.
-Points will be taking off when homework is late, not typed, or the computer code is not submitted.
+The T.A. will post homework problems on the web page (www.mines.edu/~hkazemi) and Blackboard after each lecture.
+The student is to submit his/her homework on time to the T.A.
+A penalty of at least two marks (out of ten marks) for each day late will apply to any assignment or term project submitted after 4 pm on the day it is due.
+The homework must be typed with necessary intermediate steps included.
+Correct answers not supported by work will not receive credit.
+Additional points will be taken off when the homework is not typed, or the computer code is not submitted.
+All homework must be submitted before the T.A. has posted the solution on the web page or Blackboard.
+Any time later is a "0".